oracle/rwloadsim/docs/ERRORLIST.md

 erlang/erlang2.
 The old names will be removed in a future release.

 ### RWL-108 warning: "modulus operation (%%) used in expression with double"
-The modulus operator (%) is handled as in C and does not handle doube values.
-The integer part is used.
+In rwloadsim versions before 3.1, the modulus operator (%) was handled as in C and it did not handle double values.
+This is no longer the case, and this error is no longer used.

 ### RWL-109 warning: "suspicious whitespace character after '%c' during SQL or PL/SQL scan"
 During scan for the terminator for sql or pl/sql, the terminator was